 CarGurus' (NASDAQ:CARG) stock is up by a considerable 20% over the past three months.
 Given the company's impressive performance, we decided to study its financial indicators more closely as a company's financial health over the long-term usually dictates market outcomes.
 In this article, we decided to focus on CarGurus' ROE.

 Return on equity or ROE is an important factor to be considered by a shareholder because it tells them how effectively their capital is being reinvested.
 In simpler terms, it measures the profitability of a company in relation to shareholder's equity.

 How Do You Calculate Return On Equity?

 The formula for ROE is:

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-So, based on the above formula, the ROE for LGI Homes is:
+So, based on the above formula, the ROE for CarGurus is:

 The 'return' is the profit over the last twelve months.
-Another way to think of that is that for every $1 worth of equity, the company was able to earn $0.28 in profit.
+So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.17.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.